ramadityo/masksure/README.md

 # What's this?

-Hello!
+<p align=justify>Hello!
 MaskSure is an amazing app that was created as a final project for the Computer Vision course.
-It's not just about doing an assignment; it's also a great opportunity to have some fun in the world of technology and to improve my portfolio!
+It's not just about doing an assignment; it's also a great opportunity to have some fun in the world of technology and to improve my portfolio!</p>

 # Main goals

-It's a simple yet crucial feature that allows users to detect whether others are wearing masks or not.
-With the help of cutting-edge object detection technology, this application can ensure that everyone is following the rules and keeping our communities safe.
+<p align=justify>It's a simple yet crucial feature that allows users to detect whether others are wearing masks or not.
+With the help of cutting-edge object detection technology, this application can ensure that everyone is following the rules and keeping our communities safe.</p>

-While it might not be perfect, like apps made by big companies, MaskSure is already an amazing achievement by a student.
+<p align=justify>While it might not be perfect, like apps made by big companies, MaskSure is already an amazing achievement by a student.</p>

 # Tech Stacks